aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 Some fortune cookies contain no fortune.

-Last update: Mon Apr 28 05:14:09 2025
+Last update: Tue Apr 29 05:10:20 2025

 ### Let's play! 🎮